by Ada Daly [email protected]

-Ada moved to Portugal just over three weeks ago, together with 60 large boxes overflowing with crafts materials and not much else!
-She had been crafting most of her life as well as running her own successful crafts business.
-She has also worked for many years for the largest art and craft distributor in Europe, as well as working with the UK’s top craft magazines.
+Ada moved to Portugal over a month ago, together with 60 large boxes overflowing with crafts materials and not much else!
+She had been crafting most of her life and as well as running her own successful crafts business, worked for many years for Europe’s largest art and craft distributor and alongside many of the UK’s top craft magazines.

-Basic crafters’ tool box: You should always have these items available in your box, as they are crafter’s essentials and will be used all the time.
+You should always have these items available in your box, as they are crafters’ essentials and will be used all the time.

 • Scissors, small and sharp